Contractor Management Systems – Hidden Fees from Unexpected Sources

 And what’s keeping the Contractor from invoicing the Client for these additional audits as “hidden fees”?
 Nothing.

 Any one of these three concerns can create a toxic environment.
 All three create an unproductive, untrustworthy alliance between you and the contractors you wish to work with.
 It may get so difficult to operate this way that you will have to look for out-of-state Contractors to work with.
 From there, the costs continue to rise.

 CanQualify – A Better Way to Qualify and Manage Suppliers

 Pre-qualification should be simple enough to establish a baseline for compliance to safety standards and regulatory compliance based on the Client’s needs.
-Pre-qualification should serve as an acceptance to the standards agreed upon.
-It is up to the Contractor to ensure those standards are being met.
+Pre-qualification should also serve as an acceptance to the standards agreed upon.
+It is up to the Contractor to ensure they meet those standards.
 Is an audit once every three years going to prove anything or is it simply and opportunity to raise the fees?
 In some cases, yes.
 An audit can achieve that but in many cases the audit is not necessary.

 Canqualify’s pre-qualification process connects hiring clients with suppliers that have been pre-qualified based on your specific requirements.
 Our goal is to help you improve your safety culture, reduce costs, and strengthen your relationship with suppliers… with no hidden fees.

-Today we have discussed the three main concerns within our industry and how we improve it.
+Today we have discussed three major concerns within our industry and how we improve it.
 Frustration, complacency, and resentment have been fixtures in our community for far too long.
-When we work together with our clients to lower their over all costs, we cultivate a work relationship out of respect and honesty, everyone wins!
+When we work together with our clients to lower their over-all costs, we cultivate a work relationship out of respect and honesty, everyone wins!

 Let us know how we can help at info@CanQualify.com.